 That said, I did make quite a bit of money by selling my clutter on Craigslist before I moved home from college.
 This prevented me from having to pack and move as much stuff too, which was nice.

 Although Facebook Buy/Sell/Trade groups weren’t really around yet when I was in college and doing most of my decluttering, they’ve really taken off in the past few years.
 Now whenever I have something I want to sell, I always post it on Facebook first.

 Facebook Buy/Sell/ Trade groups are free to use and they are local, so it’s easy to get your item sold and out of your home in a hurry.
 I’ve probably sold a couple thousand dollars worth of stuff on Facebook over the past few years as I’ve worked on decluttering my house and garage.

 5. Garage/Yard Sale

 Having a garage or yard sale is probably the most time consuming and labor intensive option to make money by decluttering, but it hasn’t stopped me from having a sale every spring for the past three years.

-Every spring my mom, my cousin, and I combine all of our stuff and set it up on my driveway to have a yard sale.
+Every spring my mom, my cousin, and I pitch in for a driveway paving service in Louisville, KY to spruce up our driveway, we then combine all of our stuff and set it up on my driveway to have a yard sale.
 We drag out some chairs and spend the day outside.